 Hodak's of St. Louis is a full-menu tavern, but most customers come for fried chicken, made from a recipe used by the Hodak family since 1962.

-Ted Drewes’ frozen custard, a Roadfood legend in St. Louis, Missouri, is fresh, pure and tons of fun.
+Ted Drewes’ frozen custard, a Roadfood legend of St. Louis, Missouri, is fresh, pure and tons of fun.
 Must-eat: a concrete milk shake, thicker than thick.

 Central Missouri's premier pie shop, A Slice of Pie is just off I-44 in Rolla. pies, cakes, and cheesecakes all are outstanding.